ZEISS/libczi/docs/source/pages/valid_pixel_mask_concept.rst

 Introduction
 ------------

-The term *valid-pixel mask* (or simply *mask*) refers to a binary bitmap that marks which pixels in a sub-block are valid and which are not.
+The term *valid-pixel mask* (or simply *mask*) refers to a binary bitmap that marks which pixels are in a sub-block are valid and which are not.
 A sub-block in a CZI document is always rectangular and cannot directly indicate invalid pixels within the rectangle.
 Therefore, it is not possible to represent non-rectangular images directly.
 The valid-pixel mask overcomes this limitation.